jerinsunny/stm32_vglitch/index.md

 </figure>

 ### Glitcher Software
-Our aim is to dump the software, as mentioned [earlier](#stm32-bootloader-features) we will be targeting the Read Memory command(0x11).
+As our aim is to dump the firmware, as mentioned [earlier](#stm32-bootloader-features) we will be targeting the Read Memory command(0x11).
 As described [here]((https://www.st.com/resource/en/application_note/cd00264342-usart-protocol-used-in-the-stm32-bootloader-stmicroelectronics.pdf)), on receiving the Read Memory command, the device checks if any RDP levels is set or not and based on that access to flash memory is provided.
 If RDP is active the device returns NACK byte for the Read Memory command else the device returns ACK byte.

 The glitcher software performs the following operation
 ```python